 Adjustment disorder is an excessive, lengthy reaction to a stressful event or situation.
-It could be one stressor or a combination of stressors affecting one person or a group of people.
+It could be 1 stressor or a combination of stressors affecting 1 person or a group of people.
 This reaction seriously damages social and occupational functioning.

 There are several subtypes of the disorder, including adjustment disorder with:

 - Depressed mood